 You do not need to call the police if you do not want to.
 Some victims feel that by law, they need to call the police or that others such as the hospital Emergency Department are legally obligated to call the police on their behalf.
 Nobody helping you will call the police without your consent except in specific circumstances (for example, assaults on minors).

 If you do decide to make a report to the police, you will talk to police about the incident giving as much detail as possible.
 It is okay to bring a friend.
-Sexual Abuse Centre Thunder Bay can also provide you with a client advocate.
-Although we cannot give legal advice, we can support you by helping you understand the criminal justice process, be with you as you give your statement to the police, prepare for court dates if necessary, and be with you at those court dates.
+Although we cannot give legal advice, we can support you by helping you understand the criminal justice process, prepare for court dates if necessary, and be with you at those court dates.

 Forensic examinations are conducted at the Emergency Department by nurses trained in helping sexual assault and sexual abuse victims.
 The goal of the exam is to collect DNA and other evidence from the attacker after an assault.
 Often, photographs are taken and your clothes are collected (bring a change of clothes and shoes, if possible).

 Some women choose to have an examination even if they are unsure whether or not to file a police report.
 The kit can be kept and frozen so that if they decide to press charges, the evidence is preserved.

 If you are considering a forensic examination, DO NOT wash, shower, or change, your clothes as this will destroy evidence.
 Evidence can be collected up to 48-72 hours after the assault, though normally the earlier the examination, the more evidence will be collected.

 It’s important to note that getting a forensic examination does not mean you have to contact the police – that’s still (and always) your decision.

 I'm afraid I may become pregnant or become infected with a sexually transmitted disease.
 What should I do?